 The University provides professional liability coverage for each student on a rotation assigned or approved by the program faculty.
 The clinical coordinator provides proof of this coverage to each of the rotation sites.
 Only institutional affiliates identified by the Clinical Director will be considered "covered" sites.
 In the event that you become involved in any situation which may result in a professional liability action, whether groundless or not, you must IMMEDIATELY report the incident to your Clinical Coordinator.
-The Director of Clinical Education should receive communication as well, either from the student, and or the Clinical Coordinator.
+The Director of Clinical Education should receive communication, both verbally and in writing, either from the student, and or the Clinical Coordinator.